yumium/tech_notes/C++.md

 void print_name(const std::string& name) { ... }
 void print_name(std::string&& name) { ... }  // with this overload, rvalue arguments will be resolved to use this definition even though the previous definition is also valid
+// So const reference argument is more general, while && argument can be more efficient (with const reference you don't know if the argument is a lvalue or rvalue, so you can't do as much)
 ```

 The introduction of rvalue is to avoid compiler from always allocating memory.
 So values can, say, be stored in a register.